CommanderFoo/Core-Advanced-Color-Picker-Docs/docs/examples/example5.md

 For simple objects where it may be a hat, or some clothing, then this should be fine.

-This example storage an object that is built up of the mesh ids and the color picked.
+This example stores an object that is built up of the mesh ids and the color picked.
 We send the data to a server script which handles saving to Player Storage.
 When a player logs back in, we convert the data into a string and use a networked property so we can get it to the client.

 See [Storage](https://docs.coregames.com/core_api/#storage) for more information.